thepluck/buildnruncpp/README.md

   - Compile these files with g++.
   - Add the excutable files to /usr/bin.
 - Execute these commands with flag "--help" for usage.
+- You can change compiler flags in "build.cpp".